 Provides expanded service.
 During an emergency, a cell phone may not be available to call for help.
 Wearabledevices allow you to have an alert button with you at all times, even in the shower.

 Assistance anywhere.
 Some medical alert systems offer at home and GPS-enabled options, so you can stay safe anywhere.
 If emergency assistance is needed, you can speak immediately to skilled emergency medical staff through a 2-way voice communication device with a push of a button.

 Discreet.
 Medical alert equipment includes portable alert buttons that users can wear inconspicuously on their belts or wrists, and even around their necks.

 Affordable options.
-Some medical alert system providers offer an affordable option for under $30 per month, while still delivering important assistance day and night.
+Some system providers offer an affordable option for under $30 per month, while still delivering important assistance day and night.

 Works without power.
 Medical alert equipment provides reliable assistance by running on long-lasting batteries, even during a blackout or storm.